gem/oq-engine/doc/oq-commands.md

 Generated /tmp/report_1644.rst
 <Monitor info, duration=10.910529613494873s, memory=60.16 MB>
 ```
-You can open `/tmp/report_1644.rst` and read the informations listed there.
+You can open `/tmp/report_1644.rst` and read the informations listed there
+(`1644` is the calculation ID, the number will be different each time).

 3. It can be invoked without a `job.ini` file and it that case it provides
 global information about the engine and its libraries.
 Try for instance